Native American Art --> Native American Baskets

 archaeologists as nearly 8000 years old.
 As with most Native American art, there were originally multiple distinct basketry traditions in North America.

-Different tribes used different materials, weaving techniques, basket shapes, and characteristic patterns.
-Northeast Indian baskets, for example, are
+Different tribes used different natural materials, tools, weaving techniques, basket shapes, and characteristic patterns.
+Northeast Indian baskets, for example, were

-traditionally made out of pounded ash splints or braided sweetgrass.
+traditionally woven out of pounded ash splints or braided sweetgrass.
 Cherokee

-and other Southeast Indian baskets are traditionally from bundled pine needles
+and other Southeast Indian baskets were traditionally made from bundled pine needles

 or rivercane wicker.
-Southwestern Indians make baskets from tightly coiled sumac or willow wood, and Northwest Coast Indians typically
+Southwestern Indians make baskets from tightly coiled sumac or willow wood, and Pacific Northwest Indians typically

 weave with cedar bark, swamp grass, and spruce root.
-Northern Indian tribes like the Ojibwe
+Plateau tribes like the

-whale baleen baskets (though this is a more recent tradition than the American Indian ones).
+baskets of whale baleen.
 As native people were displaced from their traditional lands

-neighbors, and in places like Oklahoma where many tribes were interred together, fusion styles of basketweaving arose.
+red together, a new fusion style of basketweaving even arose.
 However, unlike some traditional

-native crafts, the original diversity of Native American basket styles is still very much evident today.
+native crafts, the original diversity of Native American basket types is still very much evident today.

-If you are looking to buy baskets that were actually made by Native Americans--either because it's important to you to have
+If you are looking to buy baskets that were actually woven by Native Americans--either because it's important to you to have

 the real thing or because you want to support native people with your purchase--then here is our list of American Indian artists whose